minetest/dev.luanti.org/content/engine-dev-process/lua-code-style-guidelines.md

 ## Tables

 * **Small tables may be placed on one line.**
-  Large tables have one entry per line, with the opening and closing braces on lines without items; and with a comma after the last item.
+  Large tables have one entry per line, with the opening and closing braces on lines without items, and with a comma after the last item.

   Good: